 The lateral head is arguably my favorite one.
 It’s one of my favorite exercises to get jacked because it’s the head that helps to create horseshoe triceps.

-Horseshoe triceps just means you have massive triceps but with an emphasis on the lateral head of the triceps, which I’ll show you how to do in the upcoming sections.
+Horseshoe triceps just means you have massive triceps but with a heavy emphasis on the lateral head of the triceps, which I’ll show you how to do shortly.

 Long Head Of Triceps